Deepacat/Ae6r/README.md

 Credits to Enigmatica 6 Expert and the team behind it for KubeJS assets, recipe design, gameplay concepts, and more this pack uses/is inspired by

 https://github.com/EnigmaticaModpacks

+Contributing guide (Only supports prism):
+1. [Install pakku](https://juraj-hrivnak.github.io/Pakku/installing-pakku.html) through [Scoop](https://scoop.sh/) (on windows) or [another method](https://juraj-hrivnak.github.io/Pakku/installing-pakku.html) (mac/linux)
+2. Clone the git repository and open the cloned repo (```git clone https://github.com/Deepacat/Ae6r.git```)
+3. Zip all files in the repo directory to a .zip archive
+4. Import the zip archive of the repo to prism (Import feature or drag into the window on prism)
+5. Open the instance minecraft folder in cmd/prefered terminal, and run ```pakku fetch``` to install mods from pakku manifest
+6. Open the instance folder in vscode or another IDE to work in and commit from